Sophie Kauer

-Sophie Kauer (born September 2001) is a British-German cellist and actress.
+Sophie Kauer (born 2001) is a British and German cellist and actress.
 She made her screen debut in the 2022 Todd Field film, Tár, where she starred alongside Cate Blanchett.

 Life and career

 Kauer was born in London.
 At the age of 8 she began learning to play the cello; she was accepted 18 months later into the Junior Department of the Royal Academy of Music, where she studied with Melissa Phelps.
 She studied at the Academy on a scholarship for seven years and simultaneously attended Guildford High School.